-The collective emissions of all these air pollutants was targeted by the EU with a limit set in 1993 known as Euro 1.
+The collective emissions of all these air pollutants were targeted by the EU with a limit set in 1993 known as Euro 1.
 Over time there have been subsequent revisions to these limits and all new cars must meet the current revision of Euro 6 standards.

-The air pollutant emissions data is displayed on cars for sale alongside the CO2 data, but unlike the CO2 data, it should not be used for direct comparison between different cars.
+Air pollutant emissions data is displayed on cars for sale alongside the CO2 data, but unlike the CO2 data, it should not be used for direct comparison between different cars.
 The numbers are only used as a measure to meet the Euro 6 limits.

 What will happen to legislation after Brexit?